atet/rmd_tutorial/README.md

 ### Subsetting

 The `*.csv` files loaded are of object class `data.frame` in the current environment.
-These as simple two-dimensional, tabular data sets like an Excel spreadsheet with rows and columns.
+These are simple two-dimensional, tabular data sets like an Excel spreadsheet with rows and columns.

-You can reference an entire column from the `data.frame` as a vector by using the ‘`$`’ symbol:
+You can reference an entire column from the `data.frame` as a **vector** by using the ‘`$`’ symbol:

 ``` r
 iris1$id